 The Cost Optimization Pillar and Cost Optimization Lens work together to ensure that organizations benefit from their AWS resources while keeping costs under control.
 By optimizing resource usage, leveraging cost-saving tools, and continuously analyzing spending patterns, organizations can maintain an important level of efficiency without sacrificing performance or reliability.
 This approach not only leads to significant cost savings but also enables businesses to reinvest those savings into further innovation and growth.

-Operational Excellence Pillar
+Operational excellence pillar

 Operational excellence in the AWS Well-Architected Framework supports effective development and management of workloads while gaining insight into operations and continuously enhancing supporting processes to deliver business value.
 AWS emphasizes automation, monitoring, and operational best practices to ensure systems operate efficiently and effectively.